top of page

 Don't forget to round your corners!

-When you're wearing tape, those rounded corners are going to help it stay in place for longer.
+When you wear your tape, those rounded corners are going to help it stay in place for longer.

 With sharp edged corners, the tape is more likely to peel up from constant and consistent activity.